 - … and much more!

-Experiences created in a custom mobile vehicle tend to have much longer-lasting positive impressions and greater reach than brands that do not incorporate this strategy.
+Experiences created in a custom mobile vehicle tend to have many longer-lasting positive impressions and greater reach than brands that do not incorporate this strategy.
 This article highlights some reasons why using experiences to reach customers will increase product engagement and loyalty.

-To begin, understanding the objective of your custom designed vehicle will dictate the design and build process.
+To begin, understanding the objective of your custom-designed vehicle will dictate the design and build process.
 Questions to consider may include:

 - What is the main goal of the vehicle – sell products, provide samples, generate a buzz, etc.?